debruine/tutorials/docs/01_packages.md

 ## Setting Up

-You will need to install the following <a class='glossary' target='_blank' title='community-written functions' href='https://psyteachr.github.io/glossary/p#package'>package</a>s:
+You will need to install the following <a class='glossary' target='_blank' title='A group of R functions.' href='https://psyteachr.github.io/glossary/p#package'>packages</a>:

 ```r